 Our Teas

-I am slightly obsessed with tea and I do drink tea bags of tea very rarely.
-I love Matcha and I drink large amount of green tea every day.
-I start drinking matcha in the morning and having sencha in the office, when I am working and having hojicha after 6:00.
-I also like to drink good grade of black tea during the weekend.
-As I grew up in the very traditional Japanese family in Japan, my family used to be strict about quality of tea and how to brew, which gave me significant impact.
+Keiko Uchida admits to being ‘slightly obsessed with tea’ and drinking ‘tea bags of tea very rarely.
+I love Matcha and I drink large amounts of green tea every day.
+I start drinking matcha in the morning and have sencha in the office when I am working, and hojicha after 6:00.
+I also like to drink a good grade of black tea during the weekend.’
+As she grew up in a very traditional Japanese family, they were ‘very strict about the quality of tea and how it was brewed, which had a significant impact on me.’

 • Keiko Uchida